BrandonBian/leetcode/algorithms/binary-tree.md

   * :green_book: means **EASY problems** as defined by LeetCode
   * :orange_book: means **MEDIUM problems** as defined by LeetCode
   * :closed_book: means **HARD problems** as defined by LeetCode
+  * The brackets after each LeetCode problem: summarizes **relevant keypoints / algorithms** used in solving that problem

 - **LeetCode Problems**: [List](https://leetcode.com/tag/binary-tree/)